getify/Functional-Light-JS/manuscript/ch2.md

 I> ## Note
 I>
 I> This technique of specifying inputs in successive function calls is very common in FP, and comes in two forms: partial application and currying.
-We'll dive into them more thoroughly later in the text.
+We'll dive into them more thoroughly in [Chapter 3](#ch3somenowsomelater).

 Of course, since functions are just values in JS, we can remember function values via closure: